We often hear that there are a lot of plastics in the ocean. How do they get there and why is this a concern?

 About the author

-Senior Environmental Scientist - DHI Singapore - Jonas’ primary research background is centered on estuarine & marine ecology with particular emphasis on its practical applications using numerical modelling.
+Product Manager, Marine Water - The Digital Office - Jonas’ primary research background is centered on estuarine & marine ecology with particular emphasis on its practical applications using numerical modelling.
 His research interest is focused on how agent-based modelling can help solve many of the challenges we’re facing in the marine environment.